guyleonard/evomics_2017/README.md

 # 2017 Workshops (Genomics & Phylogenomics)
 ## Security Groups
 We also need to set up a bunch of open ports to allow through to our AMI, for things like Apache, RStudio, SSH, X2Go, etc.
+ * VNC - Remote Desktop
+  * TCP:5800 & TCP:5901
+ * XRDP - Remote Desktop
+  * TCP:3389
+ * RStudio

 ## 2017 Base AMI
 We will be using the latest Ubuntu Linux as our base AMI, in this case: [ami-cf68e0d8](https://console.aws.amazon.com/ec2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-cf68e0d8) which is the 'us-east-1'	copy of Ubuntu Xenial Xerus 16.04 LTS.